Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   Furthermore, except the Heist Finale, all Missions of the Heist can be done by a single person.

+### 2020

+- August 11: The *Los Santos Summer Special* update brought a set of new jobs, events, vehicles and cosmetic items to GTA Online.
+The Yacht was given a new role of giving access to six new *A Superyacht Life* Missions that featured a brief story line.

 ## Corollaries and Implications

 - Don't bother getting Gold Medals in the Flight School of GTA Online until you